rugoncalves/outsystems-amazon-services/README.md

 # outsystems-amazon-kinesis
-Code required for OutSystems apps to use Amazon Kinesis easily
+Code required for OutSystems apps to use Amazon Services easily